 - Both of the parties provide a written certification to the court that the marriage is irretrievably broken, including certifying that they have tried to reconcile, and all pertinent and required documents have been filed.

-Basically, if both parties agree about the legal separation and all of the intricacies that come along with it, they can plead to the court that they agree, in writing.
-At that point, the court will then enter both parties into a written agreement, in which they will both resolve all of their issues and then sign.
+If both parties agree about the separation and the related issues, they can plead to the court in writing.
+The court will then enter both parties into a written agreement, resolving all of their issues.
 Consult with a knowledgeable Omaha family law attorney before making any important decisions about legal separation or divorce.

 Ensuring Fair Agreements in a Nebraska Legal Separation

-Even if the couple only decides to enter into a legal separation, there are still numerous important yet difficult and often emotional decisions that need to be made.
+When a couple decides to enter into a legal separation, there are numerous important yet difficult decisions to make.
 Matters related to any children that are involved and the couple’s finances, assets, and debts will need to be assessed and agreed upon.
-A reputable Omaha divorce attorney will know the strategies that ensure all agreements within the legal separation decree are fair and will aim to protect your rights.
+A reputable attorney will ensure all agreements within the legal separation decree are fair and protect your rights.

 Advising Clients – The Best Choice for You

-Because every marriage and every situation is different, it is vital to seek the counsel of a seasoned Omaha divorce lawyer who has walked other couples through the process successfully.
-The Law Offices of Johnson & Pekny LLC have helped numerous couples reach fair and reasonable divorce and separation agreements over the years.
-We will help you evaluate your situation from a legal standpoint and guide you through the legal process with as few speed bumps as possible.
+Every marriage and every situation is different.
+That’s why it is vital to seek the counsel of a divorce lawyer who has successfully walked other couples through the process.
+The attorneys at Johnson & Pekny, LLC have helped numerous couples reach fair and reasonable divorce and separation agreements over the years.
+We will evaluate your situation and guide you through the process with as few speed bumps as possible.

-Contact the Law Offices of Johnson & Pekny LLC in Omaha or Plattsmouth at (402) 298-8288 today for a free consultation.
-We aim to not only advise you of the best choices for your situation but to also help to reach an agreement that is fair and reasonable for you so that you can move on with your life.
+Contact the law offices of Johnson & Pekny LLC in Omaha, Plattsmouth and Blair at (402) 298-8288 today for a free consultation.
+We aim to help you reach an agreement that is fair and reasonable, so that you can move on with your life.